Skip to main content

 How do they explain “hoodoo mountain”, “hoodoo gorge”, “hoodoo rock”, “hoodoo valley”, and the hundreds of other places in Wales and Scotland, which have used those names close to 2,000 years?

 How, indeed?
 Maybe by way of these places not existing at all?
 I've actually lived in Scotland and never came across anyplace called a hoodoo, or any locals using hoodoo as a descriptive term.
 The only geological features I know of by this term are in the US, and the word in that sense seems to be 20th century.
 The Oxford English Dictionary doesn't even mention the word outside its US definition relating to magic.
+The Dictionary of the Scots Languages lists nothing under the results for hoodoo.
 The oldest I can find to hoodoo as a word for a geologic feature is circa 1904 where it was apparently the name of a mine, alongside Jupiter, Dakota Maid and Union Hill.
 Most references to Hoodoo Rocks/Mountains seem to come from the 1920s, and always on the North American continent.

 I kind of wonder if EelKat's strange theory is really just making fun of Catherine Yronwode (to the credit of Yronwode, she does use many sources other than Hyatt.)
 Yronwode is very paranoid about copyright, to the point that she is alleged to sometimes report made-up info as historical fact, in order to trap people who "steal" the info from her.
 Is EelKat doing the same?